All About Trademark

 Registration and Maintaining Rights

-Individuals and businesses seeking the ® trademark must complete an initial registration process with the USPTO, which can take up to six months.
+Individuals and businesses seeking the ® trademark must complete an initial registration process with the USPTO, which can take up to six months (more on how long it takes to register a trademark here.)
 Applicants may also register trademarks in individual states, although the requirements for registering a trademark are different in every state and the trademark would only receive guaranteed protection within the boundaries of that state.
 USPTO approves trademarks that make a product distinguishable from others and do not bear strong similarities to other existing trademarks.
 In order to maintain the rights to a trademark, the owner must regularly pay fees and file paperwork.
 The registering party must also use the trademark in the market.
 It may do this by displaying the trademark on a product, or by using it with names, logos, and phrases that are related to that product.
 If the individual or business has not used the registered trademark for a prolonged period of time, usually about five years, the trademark will expire.
 As a consequence of this expiration, the owner of the trademark will lose rights to it, enabling others to adopt the trademark for themselves.
 If an unregistered trademark is not used in the market for a prolonged amount of time, its owner can face the same consequences.
 Due to the complexity of the U.S. trademark laws, consulting with a trademark attorney is highly recommended.

 - Trademark Registration: State Trademarks, Federal Trademarks, Trademark Fees